bokkypoobah/Registry/README.md

   * [ ] Confirm fees are correct
 * [ ] Low Priority
   * [ ] Confirm RegistryReceiver tokenId returned as `output`.
 Lower priority as we don't want smart contracts to call this contract anyway

+Notes:

+* Reentrancy is mainly an issue in the `buy(...)` function when sending back any ETH refunds that could trigger a callback

 <br />